- Block placement requirements

 Shopify-native cart:refresh event | refresh({ refetchCart: true }) |

-Each call to refresh() re-evaluates which offers apply, recomputes the qty-aware slot count, and re-renders all mounted Glood Upsell blocks on the page.
+refresh() re-evaluates which offers apply, recomputes the qty-aware slot count, and re-renders all mounted Glood Upsell blocks on the page.

 The window.Glood.upsell API